 Ingredients

-Now, the key to great cookies is the chocolate chips.
-Use 1 cup (170 gms) of chocolate chips, whether you prefer semi-sweet, milk chocolate chips, or dark chocolate chips.
-You can also try chocolate chunks if you like bigger bites of chocolate.
-Once your dough is ready, place the dough balls on a baking sheet and bake at 350°F for 8-11 minutes.
-The cookies will be delicious and perfectly chewy, with just the right balance of crisp edges.
-After baking, let them rest on a cooling rack for 5 minutes before serving.
+The key to great cookies is the chocolate chips.
+Use 1 cup (170 gms) of chocolate chips—semi-sweet, milk, or dark chocolate, or even chocolate chunks for bigger bites.
+Bake the dough balls at 350°F for 8-11 minutes.
+The result: delicious, chewy cookies with crisp edges.
+Let them rest on a cooling rack for 5 minutes before serving.

 Step-by-Step Instructions

-Now, cover the cookie dough with some plastic wrap and refrigerate it for about 20 to 30 minutes.
-This step is important because it helps the flour hydrate and prevents the cookies from spreading too much while baking.
-While the dough chills, you can prepare your baking sheet and get your oven ready.
-Once the dough has chilled, use a tablespoon or cookie scoop to form the dough into balls about 1.5-2 tablespoons in size.
-Place them on the baking sheet, leaving about 2 to 3 inches between each cookie.
+Cover the cookie dough with plastic wrap and refrigerate for 20-30 minutes to hydrate the flour and prevent spreading.
+While it chills, prepare your baking sheet and preheat the oven.
+Once chilled, use a tablespoon or cookie scoop to form dough balls (1.5-2 tablespoons) and place them on the baking sheet, leaving 2-3 inches between each cookie.

 Instructions for Making Cookies Without Butter